tom-studer-ch/InvMon.eclipse/README.txt

 This project contains custom changes to Eclipse files made for the InvMon product.
 All changes/extensions made to Eclipse code in the context of InvMon are provided here under the Eclipse Public License 2.0.

+The code here contains patches to the Nebula CDateTime widget.
+The Nebula base version used is V3.1.0.